nikonikolov/rltf/README.md

 - Unified framework for algorithm implementation and reusable modules
 - Easy control over algorithm behavior
 - Detailed logs of hyperparameters, training and evaluation scores
-- TensorBoard plots.
-Configurable matplotlib plots coming soon
+- Detailed TensorBoard plots to help debugging.
+Episode videos recorded with plots of network output
 - Saving network weights, train/eval scores or any additional custom metrics
-- Restoring the training process from where it stopped or retraining on a new task
+- Restoring the training process from where it stopped, retraining on a new task or fine-tuning

 All currently-implemented algorithms achieve competitive performance with results reported in the original papers.
 While all implementations are as close as